harukimao/node-notes/05-Express-Advanced-Topics/057-Middleware.md

 - Requests goes thru request processing pipieline which contains middleware functions which perform operations and terminate the cycle by returning a response to the client

-- Every request will go through the middleware function.
-Express application is basically a bunch of middleware functions
+- Express application is basically a bunch of middleware functions

+- You can create custom middleware functions